 - Training & development

-In addition to his work in enquiry support, Mark contributes to our in-house development programme, the Learning Lab.
-By sharing his knowledge and experience he helps the next generation of tax professionals at ForrestBrown to thrive.
+In addition to his work in enquiry support, Mark contributes to our in-house development programme, the Learning Lab, which aims to create the next generation of tax professionals.

 Find out about a typical day for Mark Andrew in our meet the expert series.